 - salt

-- Let the frozen cod thaw in the fridge overnight.
-The day after slice it in half if you bought one large piece of cod.
+Let the frozen cod thaw in the fridge overnight.
+Slice it in half if you bought one large piece.

-Place the chorizo on some parchment paper and cover with another sheet of parchment paper.
+Place the chorizo on baking paper.
+Cover with another sheet of the paper.
 Bake the chorizo in a preheated oven at 356°F (180°C) for 5 minutes.
-Not longer or it will burn and turn black.
+Not longer or it will burn.
 The chorizo should be crunchy.

-- Pour the cooked white beans in a sieve of colander and rinse them under cold running tap water.
-Let the beans drain a bit and then transfer them to a large mixing bowl.
-Chop the baked chorizo up and add it to the beans together with the chopped red onion.
+Pour the cooked white beans in a sieve or colander.
+Rinse them under cold running tap water.
+Let the beans drain a bit.
+Then transfer them to a large mixing bowl.
+Chop the baked chorizo up.
+Add it to the beans together with the chopped red onion.

-- Stir the beans and add the freshly chopped parsley and a drizzle of olive oil.
-Season with a pinch of pepper and salt.
+Stir the beans.
+Add the chopped parsley.
+Sprinkle with olive oil.
+Season with pepper and salt.

-- Stir the bean salad well and place it in the fridge to chill.
-Pour 3 tablespoons of olive oil in a medium non-stick pan and add the sliced garlic.
+Stir the bean salad well.
+Place it in the fridge to cool.
+Pour 3 tbsps of olive oil in a non-stick pan.
+Add the sliced garlic.

-Place the pan over medium-high heat and let the garlic fry for 4 minutes.
-Then remove the garlic and place the cod steaks in the hot oil skin side down.
-Fry the cod for 3 to 4 minutes until the skin starts to look a bit golden.
-Then place a lid on the pan, turn the heat to medium-low.
+Place the pan over medium-high heat.
+Let the garlic fry for 4 minutes.
+Then remove the garlic and place the cod in the hot oil skin side down.
+Fry the cod for 3 to 4 minutes until the skin starts to look golden.
+Then cover the pan.
+Turn the heat to medium-low.

-- Let the cod cook for 8 minutes.
+Let the cod cook for 8 minutes.
 Then remove the pan from the heat and let the fish cool.
-Plate up: divide the gazpacho between deep plates.
-Top with the bean and chorizo salad and place a cod steak on top.
+Divide the gazpacho over deep plates.
+Top with the bean and chorizo salad.
+Place a cod steak on top.
 Sprinkle with extra freshly chopped parsley and serve.